Seitan: Western

 Since the mid-20th century, wheat gluten (usually called seitan) has been increasingly adopted by vegetarians in Western nations as a meat alternative.
 It is sold in block, strip and shaped forms in North America, where it can be found in some supermarkets, Asian food markets, health food stores and cooperatives.

 The block form of seitan is often flavored with shiitake or portobello mushrooms, fresh coriander or onion, or barbecue sauce, or packed in a vegetable-based broth.
 In strip form, it can be packed to be eaten right out of the package as a high-protein snack.
 Shaped seitan products, in the form of "ribs" and patties, are frequently flavored with barbecue, teriyaki, or other savory sauces.

+In North America, several brand-name meat alternatives are used in the restaurant and food service markets.

-Wheat gluten is also used in many vegetarian products in various countries, for example by The African Hebrew Israelites of Jerusalem, a vegan African-American religious sect that operates a chain of restaurants, to produce vegetarian sandwiches.
-In North America, there are several brand-name meat alternatives, which are used in the restaurant and food service markets.
+Wheat gluten is also used in many vegetarian products in various countries, for example by The African Hebrew Israelites of Jerusalem, a Black vegan religious sect in Israel that operates a chain of restaurants, to produce vegetarian sandwiches.

-Vital wheat gluten

-A powdered form of wheat gluten is produced and sold as an additive for baking or used to make seitan.
-When used to make seitan wheat gluten is often flavoured with liquid smoke, smoked paprika and garlic powder.
-Vital wheat gluten is nearly all gluten and almost no starch.
-When used as an additive in baking, its purpose is to add elasticity to flours that would otherwise be low in gluten, such as whole wheat flour or rye.
-It improves the rise of the raw dough and also improves the texture and chewiness of the final product.
-Very little is required, generally about 1 Tablespoon (15ml) per 2–3 cups (480–720 ml) of flour.